LEAD

 • in-person and virtual trainings for organizations;

-• opportunities to request pro bono legal support for participating attendees.
+• opportunities to request pro bono legal support for participating attendees;

 Funder Partners